-Fatih Tutak: bringing his creative Turkish cuisine to Asia
+Fatih Tutak: bringing his creative cuisine back from Asia to Turkey

-- Chef at the Dining Room Restaurant in Bangkok
+- Former Chef at the Dining Room Restaurant in Bangkok

 - Innovative Turkish cuisine